 Go down some metres in the avenue Avenida Emídio Navarro and admire the Porta dos Cavaleiros (one of the old medieval city gates) and St. Francis’ Fountain (Fonte de São Francisco).

 Next, stroll through the street Rua Loureiros, turn left on Rua Senhora do Postigo and then turn right in Calçada Vigia.
-Once you get to the square Largo São Teotónio, continue your walk passing by the back of the cathedral and to Rua Augusto Hilário – here you’ll have the chance to admire one of some street art works.
+Once you get to the square Largo São Teotónio, continue your walk passing by the back of the cathedral and to Rua Augusto Hilário – here you’ll have the chance to admire some street art works.

 Information: since 2015, the city has a street art festival in which you’ll find some of the best works of Portuguese and international artists.